aspose-words/Aspose.Words-API-References/english/net/aspose.words/shading/clearformatting/_index.md

 linktitle: ClearFormatting
 articleTitle: ClearFormatting
 second_title: Aspose.Words for .NET
-description: Shading ClearFormatting method.
-Removes shading from the object in C#.
+description: Effortlessly remove shading from your objects with our ClearFormatting method.
+Enhance your designs for a polished, professional look!
 type: docs
 weight: 80
 url: /net/aspose.words/shading/clearformatting/